 - President Andre Leu, speaking at the FAO Agroeology Symposium

-- Soil Management event to be organized by IFOAM, Helvetas and UNCCD, 23 April 2015.
+- Soil management event organized by IFOAM, Helvetas and UNCCD.
 Find out more.

 - 13 leaders of the organic movement take on new role as Organic Ambassadors.
 Find out more.